kyma-incubator/octopus/README.md

 - Running tests multiple times, which is helpful when you add a new test and you want to validate if it is stable, or when you want to reproduce a problem that occurs on CI.
 - Full support for concurrent testing, which allows you to specify how many tests should be executed at the same time.

-Octopus provides integration with `kubectl`.
-For more information, read [this](./docs/kubectl-integration.md) document.
+Octopus provides extensions for kubectl.
+For more information, read [this](docs/kubectl-extensions.md) document.

 ## Prerequisites